Glossary of Formal Languages and Compilation

 GPR (Grouping Preference Rules)

 Preference rules for grouping.
-They describe how we perceive boundaries between musical groups.
+Describe how we perceive boundaries between musical groups.

 → See M6